owms/logback-ext/README.md

 ### Continuous Integration

-TravisCI builds the project with Oracle JDK 7 and 8.
-Builds created with Oracle JDK 7 are deployed to Sonatype OSSRH.
+CircleCI builds the project with Oracle JDK 8.
+Builds are deployed to Sonatype OSSRH.